Will Rey

 Will Rey (born May 21, 1953) is an American basketball coach who is currently the head coach and athletic director at Northridge Preparatory School in Illinois.
-A longtime high school basketball coach in Illinois, he was also a head coach at Division I Loyola University Chicago and Division III schools Saint Mary's (Minnesota) and Wilmington College (Ohio).
+A longtime Hall-of-Fame high school basketball coach in Illinois, he was also a head coach at Division I Loyola University Chicago and Division III schools Saint Mary's (Minnesota) and Wilmington College (Ohio).